Is there Financial Aid Available?

 We encourage all Harvard Summer School applicants to check the Harvard University COVID-19 information website as well as the Harvard Summer School updates page for any updates on policies and procedures regarding how COVID-19 will impact our programs.
 Once students are admitted, they will receive any important communications to the email address provided in their application.

 Are there exceptions to the minimum age to enroll?

-Due to Massachusetts state law and other governmental and University policies related to the COVID-19 pandemic, including testing protocols and treatment practices, Harvard Summer School has determined that all students enrolled in Harvard Summer School must be 16 years of age or older as of June 18, 2022.
+Due to Massachusetts state law and other governmental and University policies related to the COVID-19 pandemic, including testing protocols and treatment practices, Harvard Summer School has determined that all students enrolled in Harvard Summer School for Summer 2023 must be 16 years of age or older as of June 17, 2023.

 This is a recent change to the age requirement.
 If you had planned to apply to Harvard Summer School and no longer meet the age requirement, we hope you will plan to apply next year.